masudsaiful/javascript-async-await-step-by-step-tutorial/README.md

 **example2** shows the variations of nested function call sequences.
 We can call child function inside the parent body whereas child function defined outside the body (see in **fifthFunc** ) or both calling and definition can be handle inside the parent body (**firstFunc**).

 Whatever their declaration ordering are managed but result always depends on function call sequences.
-When doing synchronous programming it's sometimes challenging to handle and manage lots of function sequence with optimal ways.
+When doing synchronous programming it's sometimes challenging to handle and manage lots of function sequences with optimal ways.

 #### Synchronous Programming: